In this post we will discuss how does an astronaut feel weightless in a nearby orbit and what is the secret behind this weightlessness in a satellite?

-Satellite in a nearby orbit – being weightless
+Satellite in a nearby orbit – weightlessness or being weightless

 We have derived the orbital velocity in one of our earlier posts for a nearby orbit.